Riyaq/Mysql-hackerrank/CTE/1 Theory.md

    ```
 ------------------------------------------------------------------------------------

-3. Can you use multiple CTEs in a single query?
+3. Can you use multiple CTEs in a single query?<br>
 Yes.
 You can define multiple CTEs by separating them with commas.
 ------------------------------------------------------------------------------------
 4. What is a recursive CTE?
-Give an example.
+Give an example.<br>
 A recursive CTE is a CTE that refers to itself.
 It is useful for hierarchical or tree-structured data, like org charts or category trees.
 ------------------------------------------------------------------------------------
-5. When would you use a CTE over a temp table?
+5. When would you use a CTE over a temp table?<br>
 Answer: Use a CTE when:

 - You need better readability in complex queries.